 Co-President – Larry Fan, Wharton ‘15 | juntian [at] wharton.upenn.edu

-Alia is a junior studying Bioengineering and minoring in Engineering Entrepreneurship.
+Alia is a senior studying Bioengineering and minoring in Engineering Entrepreneurship.
 She has been involved with Penn EWB since her first semester here.
-Her involvement has been a member of the Guatemala project team and now serves as the team leader for the project.
-She will be traveling to Guatemala for the EWB project for the third time in May.
-She looks forward to developing all of Penn’s International Projects and ensuring that Penn has a meaningful and lasting influence on the communities it is involved with abroad.
-At Penn, she is also involved with Society of Women Engineers, Sigma Kappa, and the club tennis team.
-She loves traveling, Spanish, and finding new foods!
+Her primary involvement has been as the Vice President of International Relations, as a member of the Guatemala project team, and a past team leader for the project.
+She has travelled to Guatemala for EWB projects three times.
+She looks forward to working with all of EWB’s committees in the coming year to implement sustainable projects and increase EWB’s presence both on campus and internationally.
+At Penn, she is also involved with Biomaterials Research and is a member of Sigma Kappa as well as the club tennis team.
+She loves traveling to new places, Spanish, and finding new foods!

 Co-VP of Design – Aardra Rajendran, Engineering ‘16 | aardra.rajendran [at] gmail.com